mitin001/blog/2025/09/25/wikipedians-discuss-simple-summaries.md

 ## Why do people create solutions and then look for problems to which their solution could apply?

+Because salespeople like the term "integration."
+It gives them fodder for their sales pitches, even if the integrated features are useless.
+An AI summary of a Wikipedia article is a mess of randomly generated text filtered through a model trained on stolen copyrighted material to loosely fit together with the terms used in the article, through which process it loses the neutral tone of the article and makes up information not contained in it.
+No one wants to read it, and Wikipedia already has a summary of every article written by humans, but that didn't stop the WMF from trying to sell this feature to the Wikipedians and the public at large.
+AI exists to come up with keywords that could improve optical character recognition or audio transcription or Internet search.
+There's no reason it needs to be used to generate text that's passed off as informative, something it cannot do effectively.
+Similarly, Internet connectivity comes with risks.
+An oven doesn't need to be connected to the Internet.

 > I have an oven with a WiFi facility.
 That, too, is a solution looking for a problem.
 Apparenlty I can leave my cold, raw food in it all day going quietly rancid, and use my phone to switch it in when I am on my way home, thus poisonimng all who eat the (now cooked) food.

+Not only is it risky to let your devices accept connections from anyone on the open Internet, it is utterly unnessessary.

 > Perhaps I should thaw the pizza I my WiFi enabled tumble dryer, another solution looking for a problem, and then use the robot vacuum cleaner to transport it to the oven.